- Last Updated on Tuesday, 21 July 2015 18:27

 When real property is sold, the purchaser will receive a receipt for the payment of the bid price, a Sheriff's Deed and the several documents attesting to procedure.

-How does one find out if & when a sale is scheduled?
+How does one find out if and when a sale is scheduled?

 The Sheriff does not maintain a mailing list.